 - Educate through tutorials and feature videos

-When executed properly, remarketing improves retention, reactivation, and ARPU — without feeling intrusive.”
+If done correctly, remarketing can improve retention, reactivation, and ARPU without being intrusive.”

 Here’s how you can approach it:

-- Reach users who haven’t logged in recently but still have active trials.
+- Reach trial users who have not logged in recently.

-- Show testimonials from similar customers who successfully implemented your solution.
+- Show testimonials from customers with similar needs.

 Here’s an example of an engaging SaaS social media ad highlighting customer success metrics and clear value messaging: